mfmezger/conversational-agent-langchain/README.md

 ## Architecture Semantic Search
 ![Semantic Search Architecture](resources/Architecture.png)

+Semantic search is an advanced search technique that aims to understand the meaning and context of a user's query, rather than matching keywords.
+It involves natural language processing (NLP) and machine learning algorithms to analyze and interpret user intent, synonyms, relationships between words, and the structure of content.
+By considering these factors, semantic search improves the accuracy and relevance of search results, providing a more intuitive and personalized user experience.

 ## Components

 Langchain is a library for natural language processing and machine learning.
 FastAPI is a modern, fast (high-performance) web framework for building APIs with Python 3.7+ based on standard Python type hints.
 A Vectordatabase is a database that stores vectors, which can be used for similarity searches and other machine learning tasks.